 In Key Stage Two, children continue to develop their reading skills, particularly in terms of their comprehension of more complicated texts.
 They work through the different reading levels until they become free readers and can choose from our wide range of library books.
 New books are purchased on a regular basis and book fairs are held in school during the year, encouraging the children to peruse the latest titles.
 They are then encouraged to inform teachers of any new titles which they feel the school should stock.

 At The Russell School, the children cover a range of writing styles.
-During literacy lessons, they have the opportunity to write in different genres and use their creativity.
-Writing is cross-curricular: in Literacy the children may use their imagination to write a fictional story; in History they may be persuading the government to enforce compulsory schooling to all children in Victorian Times and in Science they may then move on to writing instructions for an experiment.
+During English lessons, they have the opportunity to write in different genres and use their creativity.
+Writing is cross-curricular: in English the children may use their imagination to write a fictional story; in History they may be persuading the government to enforce compulsory schooling to all children in Victorian Times and in Science they may then move on to writing instructions for an experiment.

 Pupils learn from an early stage that much of their writing will be read by an audience and therefore needs to be accurate, legible and appropriately presented.
 Every child has their own special book for writing and is involved in the editing and refining of their work.
 Throughout Key Stage Two there is a progressive emphasis on the skills of planning, drafting, revising, proof-reading and the presentation of writing.